mattfox12/Ease_OLED_I2C_128x64_Monochrome/README.md

 This is a library for an 0,96" monochrome organic liquid crystal display (128x64 pixels) It is modified from https://github.com/deloarts/OLED_I2C_128x64_Monochrome_Library and was created to allow pixel perfect drawing at low memory cost, as well as tighter font usage.
-It has been tested with the following device:
+It has been tested with the following devices:
-	- 0,96" I2C OLED, Manufacturer: Heltec-Taobao on ATmega 328P
+	- 0,96" I2C OLED, Manufacturer: Heltec-Taobao on ATmega 328P, ESP32

 ## Commands